-AR 214 Printmaking: Lithography
+AR 214 Printmaking: Lithography (R and TP/SS only)

 Processes, materials, and techniques of fine art lithography are explored.
 Emphasis is placed on expressing visual concepts and ideas through drawing and appropriate technical manipulations on stones and/or plates, and printing in both black and white and color.
 Students cannot also receive credit for AR 223.
 Course may be repeated for audit without limit.
 Two hours lecture, four hours studio each week.